metamath/lamp-guide/docs/index.md

 > Select the
 > icon <img width="16" height="16" src="replacement.svg" alt="global substitution"> (global substitution<!-- ‡ -->).
 > The global substitution dialogue will appear, with our selections
-> entered as the "Replace what" and "Replace with" entries.
+> entered as the "Match what" and "Match with" entries.

 The two selected fragments have been copied into the fields.
-The earlier selected fragment is the "Replace what" and the later selected fragment is the "replace with"
+The earlier selected fragment is the "Match what" and the later selected fragment is the "match with"
-If they are in the opposition places of what you wanted, you can swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) on the right of the "replace what" field.
+If they are in the opposition places of what you wanted, you can swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) on the right of the "Match what" field.
 In this case we don't need to reverse anything, as this is what we want.

 > Click on "Find substitution".
 Notice that it shows a valid substitution<!-- ‡ -->
 > that replaces multiple work variables.

-Again, notice that "Replace what" doesn't need to be a single work variable.
+Again, notice that "Match what" doesn't need to be a single work variable.
 It can be an expression, one that even includes multiple work variables.
 If there are multiple work variables, and you apply the change, all will be replaced as necessary throughout the proof.